4 Nasty Phone and Email Scams: How to Stay Safe

 THE TECH SUPPORT SCAM

 This was the newest and fastest-growing scam consumer-protection investigators grappled with in 2013 (and are still battling).
 Although a “technician” posing as someone from your Internet service provider, Apple, Microsoft or a tech-repair service says your computer has been infected with a virus, there is no virus.
 The “repair” site you’re told to use contains malware, which when downloaded on your computer, will let a scammer steal your passwords, account numbers and other personal information.
+A federal court temporarily shut down two such massive telemarketing operations in November 2014, at the request of the Federal Trade Commission and the state of Floriday.

 “People are obviously alarmed when get a call telling them there’s a dangerous problem on their computer,” says Grant.
 “They panic and provide their payment account information without stopping to think about it or checking with anyone first.
 It’s only after they react that they discover they’ve actually caused themselves a problem, not solved one.”